NielsdaWheelz/conductor-cli/docs/s0/s0_prs/s0_pr_0.md

 # PR-00 — prompt pack (for claude-code)

 ```
-you are implementing PR-00 of the agents project.
+you are implementing PR-00 of the agency project.

 this PR is foundational. do not invent behavior. do not add features.
 follow the spec exactly.